Understand the process

 ● Proceed to a Full and Individual Initial Evaluation (FIIE)

 You should make your referral request in writing, sign it, and make a copy for your files.
-Download instructions and a sample referral letter prepared by Disability Rights Texas.
+The Center for Parent Information and Resources has additional resources and a sample referral letter.

 Before the evaluation can take place, the school district must have your written consent to proceed.
 Before signing this consent, the district evaluator should review the Procedural Safeguards with you and give you a copy of the ARD Guide.
 Be sure to sign and return all paperwork in a timely manner to keep the process moving.